Updated January 2021

 Don’t ever use the clothes dryer, though.
 Instead, let the pom poms dry on a towel or in a well-ventilated space.

 These pom poms are not only the cutest things ever, but they are also so affordable to make.
-Even the busiest moms can spare half an hour of their time to make these pretty decorations for a baby shower, birthday party, or themed kids’ party, or even to use them as Christmas ornaments.
+Even the busiest moms can spare half an hour of their time to make these pretty decorations for a baby shower, birthday party, or themed kids’ party, or even to use them to make a pom pom holiday wreath.

 The tutorial is so easy to follow, for both small and large pom poms.
 You can also include your little ones in the process and have a creative day full of fun.